+(3) A fixed amount award may generate and use program income in accordance with the terms and conditions of the Federal award; however, the requirements of § 200.307 do not apply.

-(3) The non-Federal entity must certify in writing to the Federal awarding agency or pass-through entity at the end of the Federal award that the project or activity was completed or the level of effort was expended.
-If the required level of activity or effort was not carried out, the amount of the Federal award must be adjusted.
+(4) At the end of a fixed amount award, the recipient or subrecipient must certify in writing to the Federal agency or pass-through entity that the project was completed as agreed to in the Federal award, or identify those activities that were not completed, and that all expenditures were incurred in accordance with § 200.403.
+When the required activities were not carried out, including fixed amount awards paid on a unit price basis under 200.201(b)(1)(ii), the amount of the Federal award must be reduced by the amount that reflects the activities that were not completed in accordance with the Federal award.
+When the required activities were completed in accordance with the terms and conditions of the Federal award, the recipient or subrecipient is entitled to any unexpended funds.

-(4) Periodic reports may be established for each Federal award.
+(5) Periodic reports may be established for fixed amount awards.

-(5) Changes in principal investigator, project leader, project partner, or scope of effort must receive the prior written approval of the Federal awarding agency or pass-through entity.
+(6) Prior approval requirements that apply to fixed amount awards are § 200.308(f) (paragraphs 1 through 3, 6 through 8, and 10) and § 200.333.

 § 200.202 Program planning and design.

-The Federal awarding agency must design a program and create an Assistance Listing before announcing the Notice of Funding Opportunity.
-The program must be designed with clear goals and objectives that facilitate the delivery of meaningful results consistent with the Federal authorizing legislation of the program.
-Program performance shall be measured based on the goals and objectives developed during program planning and design.
-See § 200.301 for more information on performance measurement.
+(a) The Federal agency must design a program and create an Assistance Listing before announcing the Notice of Funding Opportunity.
+A program must be designed:

+(1) With clear goals and objectives that provide meaningful results and be consistent with the Federal authorizing legislation of the program;

+(2) To measure performance based on the goals and objectives developed during program planning and design.
 Performance measures may differ depending on the type of program.
+See § 200.301 for more information on performance measurement;

-The program must align with the strategic goals and objectives within the Federal awarding agency's performance plan and should support the Federal awarding agency's performance measurement, management, and reporting as required by Part 6 of OMB Circular A–11 (Preparation, Submission, and Execution of the Budget).
-The program must also be designed to align with the Program Management Improvement Accountability Act (Pub.
-L. 114–264).
+(3) To align with the strategic goals and objectives within the Federal agency's performance plan and support the Federal agency's performance measurement, management, customer service initiatives, and reporting as required by Part 6 of OMB Circular A-11 (Preparation, Submission, and Execution of the Budget);

+(4) To align with the Program Management Improvement Accountability Act (Public Law 114-264) as well as the Foundations for Evidence-Based Policymaking Act (Public Law 115-435), as applicable; and

+(5) To encourage applicants to engage, when practicable, during the design phase, members of the community that will benefit from or be impacted by a program.

+(b) Federal agencies should develop programs in consultation with communities benefiting from or impacted by the program.
+In addition, Federal agencies should consider available data, evidence, and evaluation results from past programs and make every effort to extend eligibility requirements to all potential applicants.
+Federal agencies are encouraged to coordinate with other agencies during program planning and design, particularly when the goals and objectives of a program or project align with those of other agencies.

 § 200.203 Requirement to provide public notice of Federal financial assistance programs.

-(a) The Federal awarding agency must notify the public of Federal programs in the Federal Assistance Listings maintained by the General Services Administration (GSA).
+(a) The Federal agency must maintain an accurate list of Federal programs in the Assistance Listings maintained by the General Services Administration (GSA) at SAM.gov.

-(1) The Federal Assistance Listings is the single, authoritative, governmentwide comprehensive source of Federal financial assistance program information produced by the executive branch of the Federal Government.
+(1) The Assistance Listings is the comprehensive government-wide source of Federal financial assistance program information produced by the executive branch of the Federal Government.

-(2) The information that the Federal awarding agency must submit to GSA for approval by OMB is listed in paragraph (b) of this section.
+(2) The information that the Federal agency must submit to GSA for approval by OMB is listed in paragraph (b).
 GSA must prescribe the format for the submission in coordination with OMB.

-(3) The Federal awarding agency may not award Federal financial assistance without assigning it to a program that has been included in the Federal Assistance Listings as required in this section unless there are exigent circumstances requiring otherwise, such as timing requirements imposed by statute.
+(3) The Federal agency must assign the appropriate Assistance Listing before making the Federal award unless exigent circumstances require otherwise (for example, timing requirements imposed by a Federal statute).